Nikki Reed: Personal life

 Reed met Paul McDonald, a singer-songwriter and former American Idol contestant, on the red carpet at the premiere of Red Riding Hood in March 2011.
 This moment was broadcast on an American Idol episode as part of a segment that showed the contestants attending the premiere.
 The couple began dating, and moved in together not long after.
 They confirmed their engagement in June 2011, and married on October 16, 2011, in Malibu, California.
 In March 2014, Reed and McDonald announced that they had separated after living apart for the previous six months due to "work obligations".
 Reed filed for divorce in May 2014, and the divorce was finalized on January 2, 2015.

 Reed began dating actor Ian Somerhalder in mid-2014.
 They confirmed their engagement in February 2015, and married on April 26, 2015, in Malibu, California.
-On May 4, 2017, the couple announced via Instagram that Reed was pregnant with their first child.
-They had a daughter on July 25, 2017.
-On January 9, 2023, they announced that they are expecting their second child.
-On June 25, 2023, Reed announced the birth of her second child on her official TikTok account.
-On June 29, 2023, she revealed that the child is a boy.
+They have two children: a daughter born in 2017 and a son born in 2023.

 Reed is close friends with her Twilight co-star Jackson Rathbone and Spy Kids actress Alexa Vega, who was her maid of honor at her first wedding.